AlexPD93/AlexPD93/README.md

 - :computer: I really enjoy watching a page come to life with front end development.
 However, I am excited to learn more about the back end.
 - :school: I am learning ES6, CSS and React.
 Furthermore I enjoy working with API's.
 - :soccer: I love playing and watching sport, particularly football(soccer) and travelling to new and interesting places.
 I can also speak Spanish.
-- :smiley_cat: I'm currently working on recreating Wordle.
+- :smiley_cat: I'm currently working on the last project for the Founders and Coders pre appreticeship stage.
 Using HTML, CSS and JS.

 ## Projects I like
 I took a short React course online and made a [Dictionary](https://silly-golick-e51239.netlify.app/) and a [weather app](https://mystifying-kepler-7d4bc5.netlify.app/)